 Real Kashmir play out 1-1 draw with Punjab FC

-After Thursday's draw, Punjab FC is placed third on the table with 10 points from seven games.
+After Thursday's draw, Punjab FC are placed third on the table with 10 points from seven games.
 Real Kashmir FC remained at eighth with six points from five matches.
 This was Real Kashmir's third home match on the trot.
-The match was a story of two halves as the first belonged to the visitors who enjoyed a 62 percent possession of the ball, whereas the second belonged to the home side.
+The match was a story of two halves as the first belonged to the visitors who enjoyed a 62 per cent possession of the ball, whereas the second belonged to the home side.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)